This plugin creates custom maps which can be placed anywhere: Contact pages, posts, sidebars, footer widgets, or directly into your theme’s files!

 VenoMaps is an alternative to Google Maps, it is based on OpenLayers and OpenStreetMap, doesn’t require API keys and offers different custom maps.

-You can also add your own styles with a free account at Maptiler.
+You can also add your own custom styles from external services.

 - Easy to install and setup